FwoopFwoop/fold-map.rkt/README.md

 ```

 ## Planned Features
-I plan to add support for multiple lists as arguments
+I plan to add support for multiple lists as arguments.